7 Simple Ways to Build Trust With Your Child

 Above all, love each other deeply, because love covers over a multitude of sins. – 1 Peter 4:8

 I was recently engaged in a conversation about children saying “I hate you” in a Facebook thread.
 My son picked this up from one of his friends and has been trying to get some attention by repeating it even though we are clear that we don’t like it (and we do not say it ourselves).
 It is important to me that I respond with “I love you.”
 Offering some alternate phrases to help him express his feelings is helpful as well, but for the context I’m going with here we will choose “I love you.”
 Our children go through many phases throughout their lives where they feel the need to test our unconditional love.
 They uses phrases like “I hate you” to ask deeper questions: Will you hate me if I hate you?
 Do you still love me even when I act out or hurt your feelings?
 Use these opportunities to build trust with your child by saying (and showing) that your love is not going away!
 Model the love for them that Jesus displayed for you on the cross.

 Ways You Already Build Trust With Your Child

 If you are reading this and thinking that you are seriously failing as a mom, please, don’t!
 Every single day you are doing little things that build trust with your child.
 Simply by taking care of them daily–feeding them, bathing them, brushing their teeth and hair, etc.–they are learning that you are committed to them and that they can depend on you.
 Just showing up on a daily basis and doing the things that we moms do is having an amazing impact on your relationship with your child.
+You are placing their hand in God’s every time you speak truth into their life or show them what it means to be a Christian.
 Way to go mommy!!
 I’d love to hear your thoughts on this post, so drop a comment below or shoot me an email!